kuzzleio/documentation/src/api/1/controller-document/get/index.md

 ## Response

-Return an object with the following properties:
+Returns an object with the following properties:

 * `_id`: document unique identifier
 * `_source`: document content